kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 Snippets [Transfer Kin](#snippet-transfer-kin) and [Whitelist service](#snippet-whitelist-service) illustrate this two-step process.

 #### Transaction fees
-It is important to note that by default all transactions on the Kin blockchain are charged a fee.
+It is important to note that by default all transactions on the Kin Blockchain are charged a fee.
 Fee for individual transactions are trivial (1 Kin = 10E5 Fee).

 Some apps can be added to the Kin whitelist, a set of pre-approved apps whose users will not be charged Fee to execute transactions.
 If your app is in the  whitelist then refer to [transferring Kin to another account using whitelist service](#transferring-kin-to-another-account-using-whitelist-service).